freenas/freenas-docs/userguide/storage.rst

 Replication can also be set up in more sophisticated topologies to suit various purposes and needs.

 .. _Star Replication:

 Star Replication
 ^^^^^^^^^^^^^^^^

 In a *star* topology, a single %brand% computer replicates data to multiple destination computers.
-This can provide data redundancy with the multiple copies of data, and geographical redundancy if the destination computers are located at different sites.
+This provides data redundancy with the multiple copies of data, and geographical redundancy if the destination computers are located at different sites.